 You are currently enrolled in the Medicare Advantage plan and want to switch to the Medicare Supplement (Medigap) Plan

-You have to wait until the next Medicare Open Enrollment Period, or Special Election Period (SEP) to be disenrolled from the Medicare Advantage plan to Original Medicare, and enroll in the Medicare Supplement plan.
+You have to wait until the next Medicare Open Enrollment Period, or Special Enrollment Period (SEP) to be disenrolled from the Medicare Advantage plan to Original Medicare, and enroll in the Medicare Supplement plan.
 Also, don’t forget to join in the stand-alone Medicare Part D Plan if your Medicare Advantage plan covered prescription drugs (MAPD plan).

 You are currently enrolled in the Original Medicare and want to enroll in a Medicare Supplement (Medigap) Plan